-The Chair of the board of the Company is an independent, nonexecutive director.
+The Chair of the board of the Company during the financial year was an independent, non-executive director.
+The Company has yet to appoint a Chair of the board.

 The Chair is responsible for leading the board, ensuring directors are properly briefed in all matters relevant to their role and responsibilities, facilitating board discussions and managing the board's relationship with the Group's senior executives.
 In accepting the position, the Chair has acknowledged that it will require a significant time commitment and has confirmed that other positions will not hinder his effective performance in the role of the Chair.